caitlynkdang/caitlynkdang.github.io/content/index.md

 ## Welcome!

 This is my personal website where you'll find a variety of content that I care enough about to post.
-Most of the content is for my own record keeping and for easy sharing to my family and friends.
-If neither family nor a friend, I hope you find something worthwhile!
+Most of the content is for my own record keeping and for easy sharing.
+I hope you find something worthwhile!

 ## A *very* brief autobiography